evanjordan42/Weekli/README.md

 Each user must also enter the maximum number of shifts they are available for.

-Enter shifts by clicking 'Set Shifts' and defining blocks of time in the same manner as setting preferences.
+Enter shifts by clicking the 'Set Shifts' button and defining blocks of time in the same manner as setting preferences.

 To view a generated schedule, click the 'Go to schedule' button, then click 'Generate schedule'.
 If there are multiple possible schedules with the same preference score, clicking this will cycle through them randomly.